Generative Data Augmentation using LLMs improves Distributional Robustness in Question Answering: Results

 We evaluate the F1 and Exact Match scores of models trained with different datasets on natural distribution shifts (NDS) benchmarks.
 We note the average EM and F1 numbers across three random seeds in Table \ref{tab:res1}.
 The models are trained on an equal amount of real and generated data.

 We find that the model, when trained on SQUAD, when subjected to natural distribution shift datasets, the model's performance significantly deteriorates.
 A noteworthy observation was that exclusive training on the generated data resulted in substandard performance on both the SQUAD and its Natural Distribution Shift (NDS) datasets.
 The inferior absolute performance could be potentially attributed to the distribution disparity between the source and the generated training datasets.
 Interestingly, we observe that for the model trained on the generated data, the performance gaps on the real validation dataset and its NDS datasets are low, which might be attributed to the benefits of training on diverse generated data.
+This highlights the contributions of the generated data in improving robustness, as opposed to simply generating more data for training.

-Across all experiments, we note that the performance decrease is slightly less pronounced across the New York Times test set, which resembles the Wikipedia based training set in SQUAD most closely.
-Similarly, it is not surprising that the performance drop is substantial on user generated noisy datasets like Amazon Reviews and Reddit posts.
+We also sample paragraphs from Wikipedia and generate questions from those paragraphs, instead of letting GPT3.5 generate the paragraphs.
+This improves in-domain performance on SQUAD, but leads to drops in performance across out of domain datasets, further emphasizing on the effectiveness of the in-the-wild context generation on distribution shifts.

 Finally, we expose our model to an evenly-distributed blend of real and generated datasets, with the goal of investigating the impact of generative augmentations.
 Our results reveal that the absolute performance of the model, when trained with a combination of real and generated data, either parallels or exceeds the performance of models trained exclusively on either real or generated datasets, across all naturally distributed datasets.
 This observation suggests that the incorporation of real data into the training process is indeed essential for attaining superior absolute performance.